Earthquakes on July 4, 2026

 2.3ml

-On July 4, 2026 at 17:32 UTC, a magnitude 2.3 earthquake struck 30 km NW of Toyah, Texas.
+Seismographs logged a magnitude 2.3 earthquake 31 km NW of Toyah, Texas with origin time 17:32 UTC on July 4, 2026.
 Coming 10 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of just 4.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.519°, -104.010°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+The event was offshore.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2.4ml